b-qt/dv_dass/progress.md

 ## Process

 Initially, I thought it would be necessary to separate the questions into those concerning the different diseases according to the handbook taken from the site.
-The _type_ of Question is recorded in [http://www2.psy.unsw.edu.au/dass//Download%20files/Dass_template.pdf ](https://http://www2.psy.unsw.edu.au/dass//Download%20files/Dass_template.pdf).
+The _type_ of Question is recorded [here](https://http://www2.psy.unsw.edu.au/dass//Download%20files/Dass_template.pdf).

 Then looking at the total scores of each disease for each record, I compared them to the scoring on the DASS webpage for _normal, mild, moderate, severe_ and _extemely severe_ .